albertodeago/cloc-web/README.md

 FAUNADB_DOCUMENT_ID=<ref_id_to_prod_document> # you need to manually create in the dashboard FAUNADB_DEV_DOCUMENT_ID=<ref_id_to_dev_document> # you need to manually create in the dashboard
 ```

+E2e tests are automatically ran before the deploy in netlify using [netlify-plugin-cypress](https://github.com/cypress-io/netlify-plugin-cypress)

 ## Credits